YARC-Official/docs/Instruments.md

 |:--:|:--:|:-:|
 |<img src="/instruments/miscellaneous/ghguitargrip.png" width="300">|Guitar Grip|4|
 ###  ⚠️Note!
-YARG doesn't have a Blitz mode yet.
-You won't be able to hit the 5th lane!
+Only has 4 buttons!
+You will need another device for the 5th lane!

 **3rd Party**
 |Picture|Company|Name|Wii|
 |:--:|:--:|:-:|
 |<img src="/instruments/miscellaneous/taikodrum.png" width="300">|Hori|Taiko Drum|✅|
 ###  ⚠️Note!
-YARG doesn't have a Blitz mode yet.
-You won't be able to hit the 5th lane!
+Only has 4 buttons!
+You will need another device for the 5th lane!